• Slang User's Guide

 Because C++ does not require a template function to define constraints on the templated type, there are no interfaces or inheritances involved in the definition of ArrayFloatContainer.
 However ArrayFloatContainer still needs to define what its Iterator type is, so the sum function can be successfully specialized with an ArrayFloatContainer.

 Note that the biggest difference between C++ templates and generics is that templates are not type-checked prior to specialization, and therefore the code that consumes a templated type (TContainer in this example) can simply assume container has a method named getElementAt, and the TContainer scope provides a type definition for TContainer::Iterator.
 Compiler error only arises when the programmer is attempting to specialize the sum function with a type that does not meet these assumptions.
 Contrarily, Slang requires all possible uses of a generic type be declared through an interface.
 By stating that TContainer:IContainer in the generics declaration, the Slang compiler can verify that container.getElementAt is calling a valid function.
-Similarily, the interface also tells the compiler that TContainer.Iterator is a valid type and enables the compiler to fully type check the sum function without specializing it first.
+Similarly, the interface also tells the compiler that TContainer.Iterator is a valid type and enables the compiler to fully type check the sum function without specializing it first.

 Similarity to Swift and Rust